In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

 - LIKE: It is the LIKE operator itself.

-The LIKE operator returns the true value if the pattern matches with the string or value.
+The LIKE operator returns the true value if the pattern matches the string or value.

-Let’s take a simple example and understand how the Postgres LIKE operator work.
+Let’s take a simple example and understand how the Postgres LIKE operator works.

 SELECT 'United States of America' LIKE 'U%';

-The percent symbol means the string value or charcters after the letter ‘U’ is unknown and only known thing is that the string start with letter ‘U’.
-So the query finds the string that start with letter ‘U’ and returns the value as True.
+The percent symbol means that the string value or characters after the letter ‘U’ are unknown, and the only known information is that the string starts with the letter ‘U’.
+So the query finds the string that begins with the letter ‘U’ and returns the value as True.

-Let’s take some examples and understand how the LIKE operator can be used with different pattern-matching approach.
+Let’s examine some examples to understand how the LIKE operator can be used with various pattern-matching approaches.

-You can serach for the substring using the LIKE operator at any position.
-If you want to find the information from the table and you know only the subpart of that information, then you can search all the information containing that subpart using the LIKE oprator.
+You can search for the substring using the LIKE operator at any position.
+Suppose you want to find information from the table, and you know only a subpart of that information.
+In that case, you can search for all information containing that subpart using the LIKE operator.

 The syntax is given below.